ExpPoint-MAE: Better interpretability and performance for self-supervised point cloud transformers: Discussion

 Given sufficient training time, task-specific knowledge must be incorporated into the backbone in order to improve performance, but only when the head network has been trained enough for the weights to move in the appropriate direction.
 The specific intervals can vary depending on the task and dataset.
 For instance, data with background obtained from scans (in ScanObjectNN) require more train time for the backbone, so the optimal unfreezing point is around 200 epochs instead of 250.
 We also find that when the data distribution is fairly different from the pretraining data, it is more beneficial to pretrain our network for a few epochs in the new distribution instead of unfreezing the backbone earlier (Table \ref{t:ScanObjectNN}).

 In our explainability experiments, we observe that point neighborhoods with sharp geometric features are generally more likely to be attended to by the classification token.
 This is an indicator of good pretraining, as sharp features are more relevant descriptors of the sample's class.
 We also notice that the transition from local to global seems characteristic of transformers.
 This property is experimentally backed in the image domain \citep{NEURIPS2021_652cf383}, and our own experiments confirm that this holds true in point clouds as well.
+An additional surprising finding is the contrast between the behaviors of two finetuned models, one that has been pretrained and one that has not.
+In the first case the human eye can clearly capture a transition from local to global, whereas in the second case the attention scores are mostly random, containing no identifiable pattern.

 Finally, we remark that doubling the volume of data causes more attention heads to attend locally and introduces accuracy boosts in the classification task, albeit small.
 In \citep{NEURIPS2021_652cf383} they observe similar behavior but with even greater impact, which is likely attributed to the significantly larger scale of both the datasets and models.
 Nevertheless, in both cases it suggests that local information aggregation is a property linked with good performance.